sleekyom/My-Grocery-App/README.md

 # App Features

+* Google auth sign-in
-Add items
+* Add items
-Update items
+* Update items
-Delete items
+* Delete items

+# All app feature sync in real-time with Firestore DB.

+# Below is what this app looks like